koobind/koobind/docs/installation.md

 ## Users creation

 Now, we can create a first user to test all the authentication chain.
-With Koobind, users and groups are Kubernetes ressources as many others.
+With `Koobind`, Users and Groups are Kubernetes resources as many others.
 Thus can easily be created by applying manifests.

 A sample `admin` user manifest is provided.
 Here is its content: